fanluo12/GrindForNextJob/README.md

 Loop through each point, for each point inner loop through points except for it.
 There are 3 cases, 1st is duplicates, this will need to be count also.
 2nd is vertical, which dy dx is 0.
 3rd will need to calculate slope and put into map as double
 ## 150. Evaluate Reverse Polish Notation
 ## 151. Reverse Words in a String
+## 155. Min Stack
+Use two stack, one regular stack and one min stack to trace minimum element
 ## 162. Find Peak Element
 ## 167. Two Sum II - Input Array Is Sorted
 ## 169. Majority Element